Introduction

 Risks and Precautions

-It is essential to consult a healthcare provider before using aspirin for ED to weigh potential benefits and risks.
+Always talk to a healthcare provider before using aspirin for ED.

 How Does Aspirin Compare to Traditional ED Treatments?